bitorsic/chat-relay/README.md

 # ChatRelay Slack Bot

-ChatRelay is a high-performance Golang Slack bot that listens to user messages (via direct messages or mentions), forwards them to a backend, and streams the response back to Slack.
-It includes strong observability via OpenTelemetry, is built with concurrency in mind, and is easily extensible.
+ChatRelay is a high-performance Golang Slack bot powered by Google Gemini AI.
+It listens to user messages (via direct messages or mentions), forwards them to a Gemini-backed backend, and streams or posts the AI-generated response back to Slack.
+The project emphasizes observability with OpenTelemetry, concurrency with goroutines, and production readiness through clean architecture and Dockerization.

 ----------

 ## 📅 Project Overview

 -   **Slack Bot:** Responds to @mentions and DMs.

+-   **Chat Backend:** Uses Gemini AI (via gemini-1.5-flash) to generate responses.

+-   **Streaming Support:** Supports both SSE-style streaming and complete responses.

+-   **Observability:** Full lifecycle traced with OpenTelemetry.

+-   **Concurrency:** Utilizes goroutines for event handling, backend calls, and message updates.

 -   **Chat Backend:** Simulated server with SSE or complete JSON response.